-Students who have unexcused absences will be allowed to turn in assignments and make up work missed while absent; however; they will be penalized a minimum of 20 percent of the point value of the assignment for having an unexcused absence.
-Students who are absent due to suspension will typically be treated in the same way as with an unexcused absence.
-However, decisions on makeup work related to suspensions will be reviewed on a case-by-case basis.
+Students who have unexcused absences will be allowed to turn in assignments and make up work missed while absent; they will be penalized 20 percent of the point value of the assignment for having an unexcused absence.
+Students who are absent due to suspension will be treated in the same way as with an unexcused absence.
 There is no penalty on work missed due to illness.

-Tardies:
+Tardies

-Elementary or secondary students arriving after 8:25 AM will be considered tardy.
+Elementary or secondary students arriving after 8:15 AM will be considered tardy.
 When students are tardy, they are required to sign in at the school office and obtain a tardy slip.
 If secondary students are tardy to any class during the day, they must receive a tardy slip from the school office.
 If a student receives three unexcused tardies during a quarter, he or she will be issued a detention.
 There will be a detention assigned for every tardy thereafter through the end of the quarter.
 If a student is habitually tardy, additional disciplinary measures may be taken.
 Students receiving their third (or greater) tardy per class per quarter should expect sanctions for any additional tardies for that class through the remainder of the quarter.

 Students who arrive at school after 10:30 a.m. or leave before 1:30 p.m. will be considered absent one half day.
+Middle and high school students who miss more than 20 minutes of a class period will be counted absent for that period, rather than tardy.